jackshisd/jackshisd/README.md

 ![alt text](resume_september2025.png "Logo Title Text 1")

+# Projects

+View my featured projects below.
+Visit my public repositories to see all my projects.

 <!---
 jackshisd/jackshisd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.